wpkyoto/stripe-docs-loader/README.md

 - `stripe-loaders-core`: Basic utilities for retrieving Stripe data
 - `langchain-stripe-loader`: Loader for retrieving Stripe data in conjunction with LangChain

+### stripe-loaders-core

+A utility library for processing Stripe documentation sitemaps.
+This library helps you fetch, parse, and process sitemaps from Stripe's documentation site.

+**Features:**
+- Extract URLs from Stripe documentation sitemaps
+- Process sitemap index files to get all URLs from multiple sitemaps
+- Find newly added URLs by comparing current and previous URL lists
+- Configurable logging with custom logger support
+- Debug mode for detailed logging

+### langchain-stripe-loader

+A LangChain document loader for Stripe documentation and website content.
+This package provides tools to extract and process content from Stripe's documentation and website for use with LangChain applications.

+**Features:**
+- Extract content from Stripe's official documentation (docs.stripe.com)
+- Extract content from Stripe's main website (stripe.com)
+- Support for different locales
+- Convert HTML content to Markdown for better compatibility with LLMs
+- Metadata extraction (title, description, source URL)

 ## Development

 ### Installing Dependencies